mongodb/specifications/source/crud/bulk-write.md

 constructing very large documents to test batch splitting, which is not feasible in the unified test format at the time of writing this specification.

+## Future Work

+### Support using document sequences in encrypted bulk writes

+Libmongocrypt is currently only capable of encrypting command documents, not wire protocol messages.
+This means that all command fields must be embedded within the command document.
+When [DRIVERS-2859](https://jira.mongodb.org/browse/DRIVERS-2859) is completed, drivers will be able to specify `ops` and `nsInfo` as document sequences (`OP_MSG` payload type 1) for encrypted bulk writes.

 ## Q&A

 ### Why are we adding a new bulk write API rather than updating the `MongoCollection.bulkWrite` implementation?